OGWaveRider/DJS-Basics/README.md

 # DJS-Basics

-Basics for DJS v13.8.1
+Basics for DJS latest version

 This code example will show you how to register multiple slash commands against the Discord API.

-If you need to know more about the functions in Discord JS go to the offical Discord JS Website https://discord.js.org/#/docs/discord.js/main/general/welcome
+For more about the functions in Discord JS go to the offical Discord JS Website https://discord.js.org/#/docs/discord.js/main/general/welcome

 DJS also has a discord check it out https://discord.gg/djs

 To install all necessary dependencies run these commands in your terminal:
 ```
-npm install discord.js@13.8.1
-npm install @discordjs/rest
-npm install discord-api-types
+npm install discord.js
 npm install fs
 ```